 To assist with retirement planning, the Human Resources (HR) Service Center provides you with the ability to model your Plan benefit under different scenarios.
-You can do this by visiting the BenefitConnect website at hr2.chevron.com or by calling the HR Service Center to request an estimate.
+You can do this by visiting the BenefitConnect website or by calling the HR Service Center to request an estimate.
+See the Benefit Contact Information section in this SPD.

 The information that's provided is an estimate which assumes that Plan provisions will continue unchanged in the future, and which incorporates certain assumptions that you specify, such as your employment termination date, future salary changes and the interest rates to apply in calculating a lump sum and other optional amounts at future payment dates.
 Although every effort is made to ensure the reliability of these estimates, errors can occur.
-An error can be due to incorrect personal information that is stored within the Plan's database or because an estimation tool does not correctly reflect an applicable Plan provision.
+An error can be due to, among other things, incorrect personal information that is stored within the Plan's database or because an estimation tool does not correctly reflect an applicable Plan provision.